Obligations for transfer duty self assessors

 - no more than 75% of the amount of duty payable for the transaction

-You are entitled to apply for a review of any decision to impose a penalty.
-Find out more about reviews of objection decisions.
+You can apply for a review of a decision to impose a penalty amount.
+For more information:

 - Read the public ruling on self assessor rights and obligations (DA000.2).

-- Find out how we conduct audits and investigations.
+- Find out how we conduct compliance activities.

 - Read the transfer duty self assessors guide (SA1).